Macarthur Wind Farm Development

 - Project details

-Leighton Contractors, in consortium with Vestas, has been awarded a contract by the AGL and Meridian Joint Venture for the Macarthur Wind Farm development in Macarthur, Victoria.
+Leighton Contractors, in consortium with Vestas, was awarded a contract by the AGL and Meridian Joint Venture for the Macarthur Wind Farm development in Macarthur, Victoria.

-Proposed as the largest wind farm in the southern hemisphere, the farm will generate up to 420 Megawatts of electricity - enough energy to power around 220,000 average Victorian homes each year.
-Leighton Contractors will undertake the engineering, procurement and construction (EPC), consisting of associated balance of plant design, construction and commissioning of the electrical, mechanical and civil works.
+Proposed as the largest wind farm in the southern hemisphere, the farm generates up to 420 Megawatts of electricity - enough energy to power around 220,000 average Victorian homes each year.
+Leighton Contractors undertook the engineering, procurement and construction (EPC), consisting of associated balance of plant design, construction and commissioning of the electrical, mechanical and civil works.